Outdoor tree with Christmas lights; photo by claudmey

-A well-landscaped garden loaded with spring or fall color is definitely inspiring during the sunshiny hours, but they can be absolutely stunning at nighttime shown off with exterior landscape lighting.
-Installing the wiring is your first planning step after you know what you're working with, what kind of lights and placement.
+A well-landscaped garden loaded with spring or fall color is definitely inspiring during the sunshiny hours, but they can be absolutely stunning at nighttime when shown off with exterior landscape lighting.
+Wiring installation is your first planning step after you know what you're working with, what kind of lights and placement.

 Incorporating walkway lights when you install your exterior landscape lighting system makes good sense and many homeowners do this.
 Putting in lighting as an exterior remodeling project is within the ability of the typical handy homeowner.
 Always check your local building code to make sure you comply; it is most likely that you can do the actual installation but a licensed electrician will need to do the wiring.

 In many municipalities, electrical building permits and inspections for this type of project arent mandatory.
 Just be sure to check.
 Your next question is how long will it take to finish this project?
 Depending on weather and scope, you might be able to finish it in one day; an extensive project might take one or two weekends, or more if you have an expansive estate.

 Begin Your Landscaping Project with a Plan

-Just like when you are considering new kitchen lighting, the primary step is the planning and comes before even buying materials.
+Similar to when you are considering new kitchen lighting, the first step is the planning and comes before purchacing materials.
 Here are some things you might want to look at:

-- Think about Christmas lights.
-If you want to incorporate holiday decorations in your landscaping rather than just hanging them on the house, plan on a dedicated circuit.
+Think about Christmas lights.
+If you want to incorporate holiday decorations in your landscaping rather than just hanging them on the house, consider installing a dedicated circuit.

 Choose Your Electrical Switches

 Ive seen four types of switches in common use, although I'm sure there are more.
 Market innovation is a law of nature.
 Take your choice.

-- Clock-type timers are popular.
+Clock-type timers are popular.
 Timer switches are set to kick in when nobody is home.
 Just set and forget; very handy when you are on vacation.

 Choosing Your Electrical Conduit

-Obviously, outdoor circuits are exposed to water, so they have to be treated a bit differently than conventional indoor wiring.
-Tthere are a couple of kinds of conduit commonly used are PVC and metal.
+Obviously, outdoor circuits are exposed to moisture, so they have to be handled a bit differently than conventional indoor wiring.
+Tthere are a couple of kinds of conduit commonly used -- PVC and metal.
 Generally, PVC is a good choice when its buried.
 Metal is good for above ground scenarios because it stands up well to physical activity like a lawn mower bump.
-As I mentioned earlier, your local code should be consulted.
+As mentioned earlier, your local electrical building code must be consulted.

 Steps for Exterior Lighting Installation

-- If you have a weatherproof outside receptacle youre one step ahead; but if not, install as many receptacle boxes as your situation requires.
+If you have weatherproof outside receptacles youre one step ahead; but if not, install as many receptacle boxes as your situation requires.
 Ensure that the units are rated for exterior use.
-Mount it so it's safe from the elements and your lawn mower, etc.
+The installation must ensure safety from the elements and your lawn mower, etc.

-- This circuit should be GFCI (Ground Fault Circuit Interrupter) protected.
-If the existing circuit running to the box is already protected, youre good to go and you can use a regular receptacle.
-Otherwise, install a GFCI.
+This circuit should be GFCI (Ground Fault Circuit Interrupter) protected.
+If the existing circuit running to the box is already protected, youre good to go but still use the receptacle according to code.